DarthMike/darthmike.github.io/source/_posts/2015-11-19-three-months-with-xvim.markdown

 And so I concluded why not try and invest more time with vim, given I would not only use it for iOS development?
 I installed [xvim][xvim] plugin for Xcode 3 months ago, and I don't want to go back to vanilla Xcode.

 # Pros
+Control at your fingers
+- Hands not moving home rows matters
+- Go to CL, fire VIM, do same thing
+- One muscle memory
+- Use graphical VIM cheatsheet
+- Atom (other editors) has vintage mode
+- (mostly) unified set of keybindings

 # Cons
+- Learning curve
+- Integration with IDE / keybindings clash
+- Not complete vim

 # Learning process